 The choice to be vaccinated is an individual family decision.
 We have no plans to document vaccinated and unvaccinated students, faculty, or staff.

-Any student, faculty member, or staff member who tests positive for COVID-19 will be quarantined at home consistent with CDC guidelines, which is typically ten days from the onset of symptoms.
+Any student, faculty member, or staff member who tests positive for COVID-19 will be quarantined at home consistent with CDC guidelines, which is typically five days from the onset of symptoms.

 Any student, faculty, or staff who has a “known exposure” to someone who tested positive for COVID-19 may continue to come to school.
-Students with known exposure will undergo a daily COVID-19 symptom health screening by the school nurse for the ten days following exposure.
+Students with a known exposure should monitor symptoms daily at home for the five days following exposure.
 Parents of students who have a known exposure at school will be notified by telephone and email.

 All-day trips, overnight trips, and assemblies will resume this year, and campus visitors are welcomed.